-Lack of access to basic sanitation services has created massive environmental and health problems in both rural and urban areas in the district.
+Lack of access to basic sanitation services has created massive environmental and health problems in both rural and urban are as in the district.
 The high backlog in the RDP level sanitation in villages constitutes a major risk in terms of ground water pollution.
 The main types of sanitary systems used in the district are water-borne sewerage (flush toilets), septic tanks, Ventilated Improved Pit latrines (VIP), French drains and ordinary pit latrines.
 Water-borne sewerage is mainly found in towns and townships, septic tanks are mainly on privately owned properties like farms, hotels, etc., with the rest mainly found in rural areas.

 Most people in the district use pit latrines, followed by those without any sanitation services at all.
 The situation is worse in Greater Giyani with 54% of the households not having access to any sanitation.
-Greater Letaba has the highest usage of Pit Latrines at 51,5%, while flush toilets are more prevalent in Ba-Phalaborwa at 39,8%, which correlates with the availability of piped water within the houses.
-The district municipality has the constitutional responsibility to provide access to sanitation services..
+Greater Letaba has the highest usage of Pit Latrines at

+51,5%, while flush toilets are more prevalent in Ba-Phalaborwa at 39,8%, which correlates with the availability of piped water within the houses.
+The district municipality has the constitutional responsibility to provide access to sanitation services.
+To this end the District is on course to eradicate the sanitation backlog by 2016/7.
+The current project on sanitation is in Greater Giyani municipality.